<$BlogRSDUrl$>

 This year, Americans of all political loyalties are finding the election anxiety-inducing: A recent survey survey from the American Psychological Association found that 69 percent of polled adults rated the U.S. presidential election as a significant source of stress, a major jump from 52 percent in 2016 (and a slight bump from 68 percent in 2020).

 Well, the anxiety ridden can always look forward to an Election Night party, if so inclined.
-State Democrats will host one at Isleta Resort and Casino for al their candidates, supporters and volunteers.
+State Democrats will host one at Isleta Resort and Casino for all their candidates, supporters and volunteers.
 The party's big names all plan on attending and presumably cheering a Trump defeat--at least in New Mexico if not the nation.
 They include:

 Senator Martin Heinrich, Congresswoman Teresa Leger Fernandez, Congresswoman Melanie Stansbury, Albuquerque Mayor Tim Keller, DPNM Chair Jessica Velasquez, Governor Michelle Lujan Grisham and NM House Speaker Javier Martínez,